jignesh-bariya3101/event-scheduler/README.md

 # Bull used for jobs

-# I added env.emaple file, Please update database url as local or cloud any of one is prefer
+# I added env.exaple file, Please update database url as local or cloud any of one is prefer

 # Also used node_scheduler for job